 Optional: 1-2 tablespoons plain yogurt or milk kefir

-A great way to prepare your rice is with the broth from the chicken.
+A great way to prepare your rice is with the broth from the chicken as long as it is sodium-free (no salt added).
 This will add flavor and nutrition to your rice.

 If you prepare a large amount of chicken and rice, you can freeze the cooked food and then thaw what you need each day.